Project Description

 Gary D. Farney

-Gary D. FarneyProfessor
+Gary D. FarneyInstructor

 In operation since 2012, is a Rutgers Study Abroad summer program that teaches undergraduate and graduate students archaeological field skills and methods.
 Among these are: excavation techniques; site recording and management skills; the handling, processing, and preserving of site materials, such as mosaics, painted wall plaster, pottery, human remains, and other small finds.
-Student participants will acquire this training by doing these things on site in Italy under the supervision of academic and professional field specialists.
+Student participants will acquire this training by doing these things on-site in Italy under the supervision of academic and professional field specialists.

 Location